claritychallenge/clarity_CC/README.md

 ## Licensing terms

-All Clarity code is made available under the terms of the Creative Commons Attribution-ShareAlike 4.0 International licence with the following exceptions.
+All Clarity code is made available under the terms of the Creative Commons Attribution-ShareAlike 4.0 International licence with the exceptions listed below.

 If you use this code in publications, please cite it as follows: